oracle-livelabs/apex/ai-interactive-report-lab2/introduction/introduction.md

 In this workshop you will:

-- Download and run the SCM data model, sample data, and operational data load scripts.
+- Download and run the SCM data model and sample data scripts.
 - Create and review the Supply Chain Management application.
 - Configure Generative AI provider.
 - Create an Interactive Report using natural language.